Open Space for Choreographic Development

 Within the space of Aaben Rum, the sky is the limit when it comes to the artistic development of choreography.

-WHAT THE ARTISTS ARE WORKING WITH
+WHAT THE ARTISTS HAVE BEEN WORKING ON

 2019 – 2020: